 Everyone starts the life insurance journey in a different place.
-One person buys a policy when starting a family or buying a home.
+One person needs a policy that is a good choice when starting a family or buying a home.
 Another is older and wants to cover their final expenses.
 Some shoppers know exactly what kind of policy they want, while others know only their goals.

 What do all these people have in common?
 At some point, they’ll need to know which company to choose.

 Whatever your goals, check out our top life insurance companies list and see what might be best for you.